KrauseFx/krausefx.com/_posts/2022-08-14-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

     src="/assets/posts/inappbrowser/app_screenshots/video-preview.png"
     onclick="window.open('https\:\/\/www.youtube.com/watch?v=i2SfbHpZDQI')"
     alt="A link to the YouTube video showing the website in action inside the Instagram app" />
-  <p><b>Demo video of how to leave the Instagram In-App Browser</b></p>
+  <p><b>Demo video of how to escape the Instagram In-App Browser</b></p>
 </div>

-Most in-app browsers have a way to open the currently rendered website in Safari.
-As soon as you land inside an in-app browser, use the `Open in Browser` feature to escape it.
+Most in-app browsers have a way to open the currently shown website in Safari.
+As soon as you land inside an in-app browser, use the `Open in Browser` feature to switch to a safer browser.
 If that button isn’t available, you will have to copy & paste the URL to open the link in the browser of your choice.
 If the app makes it difficult to even do that, you can tap & hold a link on the website and then use the Copy feature, which can be a little tricky to get right.

 There are many valid reasons to use an in-app browser, particularly when an app accesses its own websites to complete specific transactions.
 For example, an airline app might not have the seat selection implemented natively for their whole airplane fleet.
 Instead they might choose to reuse the web-interface they already have.
 If they weren’t able to inject cookies or JavaScript commands inside their webview, the user would have to re-login while using the app, just so they can select their seat.
 Shoutout to Venmo, which uses their own in-app browser for all their internal websites (e.g. Terms of Service), but as soon as you tap on an external link, they automatically transition over to `SFSafariViewController`.